lorcat/tango-gtts/README.md

 ## Commands
 - __Speak__

     Adds a text to a processing queue.
-If an mp3 file found which matches the text, it will be played.
+If a mp3 file found which matches the text, it will be played.
-Otherwise, the server performs an attempt to use google text to speech and saves the resulting mp3 file to be played later.
+Otherwise, the server performs an attempt to use Google text to speech and saves the resulting mp3 file to be played later.
 The processing queue is triggered by a separate thread which may combine several speech requests into a single playlist if the sound playing program supports it (e.g. vlc  - so far only vlc is considered as playlist compatible in the code).